SwannSG/jspy/memoryAllocation.md

 end Example 2

-Code as written.
+Functions declarations are hoisted above variable declarations if there is a tie with same name.

 Example 3
 ```javascript
 foo();
 var foo;